mwo1981/termux_offensive_fortunes/README.md

-Decrypted originals fir your shell dot file or to receive a random unflagged offensive fortune in termux •
+Original BSD random fortunes decrypted backups, along with my custom "0" file personal backup.

+Note: the data in these text files are considered to be adult content, ty.

-THE TERMUX PROGRAM MAN PAGE AND SHELL SCRIPT BOTH REFERENCE A DEBIAN SOURCE WHICH DOES NOT USE THE STRFILE UTILITY PROGRAM SO IT DOES NOT REQUIRE "DOT DAT" FILES
+THE TERMUX FORTUNE PROGRAM BUILDS FROM A DEBIAN SOURCE WHICH HANDLES THE STRFILE UTILITY UPSTREAM AND DOES NOT REQUIRE THE LOCAL INSTALLATION "DOT DAT" FILES.
+THIS MEANS TRADITIONAL FLAGS WILL NOT WORK, AS THE MANPAGE CONFIRMS

 If you encounter the fish Shell path error "Can't open" /usr/games/lib/fortunes: